 - Spend the day in Leh City

-- Visit local attraction in Leh city like Leh palace, local market, Shanti Stoopa etc. Read Tourist Places in Leh City for details.
+- Visit local attractions in Leh city like Leh palace, local market, Shanti Stoopa, etc. Read Tourist Places in Leh City for details.

 - Start early from Leh